thetardigrades/SolanaGameServer/README.md

-Solana Game Server* is the first decentralized Game Server designed for game developers & web3.
+Solana Game Server* is the first decentralized Game Server (aka web3 game server) designed for game devs.

 (Think web3 SDK for game developers as a service)